github/developer.github.com/README.md

 Ruby 2.2 is required to build the site.

-Get the nanoc gem, plus kramdown for Markdown parsing:
+Get the Nanoc gem, plus kramdown for Markdown parsing:

 ```sh
 $ bundle install
 ```

-You can see the available commands with nanoc:
+You can see the available commands with Nanoc:

 ```sh
 $ bundle exec nanoc -h
 ```

 Nanoc has [some nice documentation](http://nanoc.ws/docs/tutorial/) to get you started.
-Though if you're mainly concerned with editing or adding content, you won't need to know much about nanoc.
+Though if you're mainly concerned with editing or adding content, you won't need to know much about Nanoc.

 [nanoc]: http://nanoc.ws/